Heisenberg-Limited Quantum Lidar for Joint Range and Velocity Estimation

 {\em Comparison and photon loss resilience.---} Let us now compare the optimal performance of the QL and the CL.
 The relevant resource parameters that appear in the CRBs are the signal photon number $N$, the time duration $\Delta T$ of the pulse and its bandwidth $\Delta\omega$.
 To guarantee a fair comparison, we set each of these parameters equal for the QL and CL.
 The time delay $\tau$ that also appears in the FIMs will be set $\tau = 0$ for simplicity.
-We will quantify the performance of the joint estimation task with the squared geometrical mean of MSEs, i.e. $\text{Var}[\tau]\text{Var}[\omega]\simeq F^{-1}_{\hphantom{-1}\tau}F^{-1}_{\hphantom{-1}\omega}$.
+We will quantify the performance of the joint estimation task with the squared geometrical mean of MSEs, i.e. $\text{Var}[\tau]\text{Var}[\omega]\simeq F^{-1}_{\hphantom{-1}\tau\tau}F^{-1}_{\hphantom{-1}\omega\omega}$.
 In the ideal case with no detunings and no photon loss, the QL achieves $\text{Var}[\tau]\text{Var}[\omega]\sim N^{-4}$ and clearly outperforms the CL that only attains $\text{Var}[\tau]\text{Var}[\omega]\sim N^{-2}$.
 In Fig.~\ref{fig:plot} a), we plot $\text{Var}[\tau]\text{Var}[\omega]$ against photon number $N$ for the QL (with $N_{\text{sq}} = 3N/4$) and the CL.
 We observe that quantum advantage is achieved for $N>1.1$ ($r>0.5$) against the ultimate (potentially unattainable) classical limit.
-Besides the ideal scenario, we also plot the QL performance with detunings and see that the HL limit is lost around $N\approx 1/\delta\theta$.
+Note that $r\approx 1$ is currently experimentally feasible \cite{presutti}.
+Besides the ideal scenario, we also plot the QL performance with detunings and see that the Heisenberg scaling is lost around $N\approx 1/\delta\theta$.
 Let us now compare the performances when photon loss is present, by plotting $\text{Var}[\tau]\text{Var}[\omega]$ against the path transmissivity $\kappa$ in Fig.~\ref{fig:plot} b).
-We assumed no detunings for the QL and we optimized the allocation of squeezing and displacement for each $\kappa$.
+We assumed no detunings for the QL and we optimized the allocation of displacement and squeezing for each $\kappa$.
 We see that our optimized QL performs always better than the best-known CL, and achieves significant quantum advantage for $\kappa > 0.5$ even against the classical ultimate limit.
-In Appendix~\ref{app:numerical} we also considered heterodyne reception ($\delta \omega\Delta T\gg 1 $ and arbitrary $\delta\theta$) for the QL, and found a performance close to the best-known CL protocol.
-We found for some parameter configurations a quantum advantage for single parameter estimation against the best-known CL.
+In SM~\ref{app:numerical} we also considered heterodyne reception ($\delta \omega\Delta T\gg 1 $ and arbitrary $\delta\theta$) for the QL, and found a performance close to the best-known CL protocol.
+We found for some squeezing configurations a constant factor quantum advantage for single parameter estimation against the best-known CL for high round-trip transmissivities.